“I'll tell you a tale about Newfoundland dear

-Paul Foley, an environmental sociologist and professor at the Grenfell campus of Memorial University in Cornerbrook, argues that the perception that no young people want to work the fisheries is inaccurate.
+Paul Foley, researcher and professor at the Environmental Policy Institute, Grenfell campus of Memorial University in Cornerbrook, argues that the perception that no young people want to work the fisheries is inaccurate.
 There are market forces at play.
 Often times young people interested in pursuing the trade do not have the credit histories needed to obtain bank loans to cover overhead costs.
 These can log in at $300,000 CAD or more, including purchasing a vessel and necessary permits.
 Money that could just as easily be spent on an education that assures financial security.

 Adam Crocker, a 33-year old fisherman from Trout River, says his boat cost $150,000 CAD, and the permits nearly the same amount.
 If a license is not handed down within a family, it has to be sold or it dies in the original holder’s possession.
 While there are some younger fishermen like Adam making it work, most are dissuaded by the overhead costs and the professionalization of the trade.
 Many fishermen agree that professionalization was necessary in many ways, not only to fortify the regulations and quotas, but also for the safety and wellbeing of fishermen.
 The problem is the rigidity of its imposition and some tenets that disregard the fact that, for hundreds of years, fishing in Newfoundland has been a family business passed down through generations, not acquired through costly formal training.